 First Year Medical School Curriculum

-BSCN 606 - Anatomy and Embryology I
+BSCN 606 - Clinical Anatomy and Embryology I

-BSCN 608 - Anatomy and Embryology II
+BSCN 608 - Clinical Anatomy and Embryology II

-BSCN 611 - General Pathology
+BSCN 614 - Histology and General Pathology II

-BSCN 604 - Histology
+BSCN 613 - Histology and General Pathology I

-BSCN 612 - Immunology
+BSCN 612 - Microbiology and Immunology

 This course is intended to provide the student with insight into the foundations of pathogenesis and treatment of microbial-induced diseases of the human body.
 The course begins by examining in detail the basic mechanisms by which the immune system functions in protecting against human disease.
 The basic principles of microbial pathogenesis will then be described along with the characteristic features of the major types of microbial pathogens.

-BSCN 620 - Introduction to Cultural Competence in Healthcare
+BSCN 620 - Global Perspectives in Healthcare

-BSCN 603 - Medical Biochemistry
+BSCN 625 - Medical Biochemistry and Genetics I

-Biochemistry emphasizes the clinical relevance of the basic principles and phenomena which define how the human body works at the molecular level.
-Throughout the course, diseases related to biochemical disorders will be emphasized with the aid of weekly clinical vignettes.
-Topics include protein structure, enzyme kinetics, metabolic pathways and basic nutrition, emphasizing their medical importance.
+Medical Biochemistry and Genetics is offered over two semesters and is taught in alignment with the sequence of organ systems in the first year.
+Biochemistry and Medical Genetics emphasizes the clinical relevance of the basic principles and phenomena that define how the human body works at the molecular level.
+Throughout the course, diseases related to biochemical, molecular and genetic disorders will be emphasized with the aid of weekly clinical vignettes.
+The course begins with foundational topics such as human genome structure, DNA, RNA and protein expression and extends into topics such as protein structure, enzyme kinetics, metabolic pathways and basic nutrition, emphasizing their medical importance.
+The course also stresses applied genetics topics including a discussion of cancer genetics, genetic inheritance, pedigrees and probabilities, population genetics, pharmacogenomics, and the current approaches to the treatment of genetic diseases.
 A basic understanding of these issues lays the groundwork for making insightful diagnoses of disease states and managing the treatment of illnesses effectively.
-The goal of this course is to emphasize the relevance of biochemistry in a clinical context.
+The goal of this course is to emphasize the relevance of biochemistry and genetics in a clinical context.

-BSCN 605 - Medical Genetics
+BSCN 626 - Medical Biochemistry and Genetics II

-Medical Genetics emphasizes the importance of Genetics in Medicine.
-Throughout the course, diseases related to molecular and genetic disorders will be emphasized together with the aid of weekly clinical vignettes.
-The first half of the course deals with the fundamental molecular biology topics and their medical applications such as human genome structure, DNA, RNA, protein synthesis, regulation of gene expression, and tools in genomic and molecular medicine.
-The second half of the course stresses genetics topics including a discussion of cancer genetics, genetic inheritance, pedigrees and probabilities, population genetics, pharmacogenomics, prenatal diagnosis and screening and concludes with the current approaches to the treatment of genetic diseases.
-The goal of this course is to understand the basic molecular biology and emphasize the relevance of genetics in a clinical context.
+Medical Biochemistry and Genetics is offered over two semesters and is taught in alignment with the sequence of organ systems in the first year.
+Biochemistry and Medical Genetics emphasizes the clinical relevance of the basic principles and phenomena that define how the human body works at the molecular level.
+Throughout the course, diseases related to biochemical, molecular and genetic disorders will be emphasized with the aid of weekly clinical vignettes.
+The course begins with foundational topics such as human genome structure, DNA, RNA and protein expression and extends into topics such as protein structure, enzyme kinetics, metabolic pathways and basic nutrition, emphasizing their medical importance.
+The course also stresses applied genetics topics including a discussion of cancer genetics, genetic inheritance, pedigrees and probabilities, population genetics, pharmacogenomics, and the current approaches to the treatment of genetic diseases.
+A basic understanding of these issues lays the groundwork for making insightful diagnoses of disease states and managing the treatment of illnesses effectively.
+The goal of this course is to emphasize the relevance of biochemistry and genetics in a clinical context.

 BSCN 619 - Neuroanatomy